Are you falling for the same fitness myths as everyone else? Here are the top 10 fitness myths you need to forget you’ve ever heard.

 In reality, what they are trying to explain is that muscle is denser than fat.
 One pound of muscle weighs the same as one pound of fat.
 Muscle does weigh more than fat – when comparing similar sizes, which is essentially density.
 That will make you heavier at a smaller size.

 Do Sets With Higher Reps if Your Goal is to Burn Fat

 How many times have you heard the advice that if you want to lose fat you should use high reps, and if you want to build muscle, you should use low reps?
-What makes higher reps so special?
-If you’re lifting weights with sets of more than 15 or so reps, you’re wasting your time.
-Once you start getting up into those high reps, you’re turning your workout into a cardio session.
+The ultimate goal of our strength training workout is to get stronger and build muscle.